Buying a House after a Short Sale in 2014

 With FHA’s prior guidelines, you can buy a home immediately after a short as long as the mortgage and existing debt has zero late payments in the past 12 months.
 Extenuating circumstances that lead to your short sale will also have to be documented such as certain hardships like job loss and subsequent job transfer/ relocation at least 2 hours drive time from prior residence, catastrophic medical bills (and/ or possible death) incurred by a member of the borrower’s “nuclear family.

 You can buy a house after two years with a 20% down payment using a conventional loan.
 While waiting 2 years after your short sale, you should get to work on improving your credit rating and saving for down payment.
+Saving for a 20% downpayment not only helps you buy a home sooner after a short sale, but helps avoid expensive mortgage insurance on loans with less than 20% down payment.
 With Fannie/Freddie Loans, you will have to wait 4 years if you only have 10% down payment or possibly wait just 2 years if you have extenuating circumstances that lead to the short sale of your home.

-Buying a House with a VA Loan 2 years after a short sale with Zero Down payment
+Buying a House with a VA Loan TWO years after a short sale with Zero Down payment

-You can buy a house after a short sale on a VA loan after 2 years for most lenders.
-For some VA lenders, the waiting period after a short sale can be as little as one month if you have not been late on any mortgage payments before the final short sale and you have a 660 or better credit score, you might qualify for an automated underwriting approval and get a VA loan.
-Please work with a VA lender to see about your specific situation.
+You can buy a house after a short sale with a VA loan 2 years after completing a short sale on a prior VA loan.
+For some VA lenders, the waiting period after a short sale can be as little as one month if you have not been late on any mortgage payments before the final short sale and you have a 660 or better credit score.
+You might also qualify for an automated underwriting approval and get a VA loan.
+In general, VA requires a 2 year waiting period from a major derogatory event including short sale, bankruptcy, or foreclosure.

-Other Tips in Buying a House After a Short Sale
+Other Tips in Buying a Home after a Short Sale

 What You Should Work On To Be Eligible to Buy A House After A Short Sale

 - Request a copy of your credit report and correct any inaccuracies as early as possible with the credit reporting agencies.
-You may visit annualcreditreport.com to obtain a copy of your credit report.
+You may visit annualcreditreport.com to obtain a free copy of your credit report from Experian, Equifax, and Transunion.

-- To find out your exact waiting period after a short sale, find out when the claim was paid on your prior mortgage after a short sale.
+- To find out your exact waiting period after a short sale, find out when the mortgage insurance claim was paid on your prior mortgage after a short sale.

 - While renting, save as much money as you can for a down payment.